-5 Trends in Consumer Demand for Digital Self-Service
+5 Trends in Customer Expectations for Digital Self-Service

 As customer expectations have changed, brands are feeling external pressure to deliver fast, easy, personalized, and intuitive self-service.
 Here are five self-service trends your brand must address:

 - Speed of service is critical to customers